TarVK/model-react/README.md

  * Retrieves a hook that can be used to listen to data from data sources,
  * such that the component rerenders upon data changes.
  * It also returns a function to determine whether the data is still loading, or has errored.
+ * @param options  Configuration options
+ * @returns The data hook followed by contextual data */ declare function useDataHook(config?: {
- * @param forceRefreshTime The time such that if data is older, it will be refreshed
+    /** The time such that if data is older, it will be refreshed */ forceRefreshTime?: number;
- * @returns The data hook followed by contextual data */ function useDataHook( forceRefreshTime?: number
+    /** The number of milliseconds to debounce updates, -1 to forward changes synchronously, defaults to 0 */ debounce?: number;
+    /** Code to call when a data update occurred */ onChange?: () => void;
-): [
+}): [
-    // The retriever params that can be passed to any data retriever call IDataRetrieverParams,
+    IDataListener & IDataLoadRequest,
     {
         // Retrieves whether any obtained data is currently loading
         isLoading: () => boolean;